suraj-fusion/ServeBoard/README.md

 For the businesses it has 3 options which can be accessed through the navigation bar uptop:

-1.Demands-Business can look through each demand submitted can update the status according to its convience which which will be displayed when user searches for the status of their demands
+1.Demands-Business can look through each demand submitted can update the status according to its convience which which will be displayed when user searches for the status of their demands (***currently the business can change status through text but it can be developed into predefined radiobuttons***)

 2.Feedback-Business can look through all the rating left by the users